Customer Loyalty

 Modern consumers expect brands to understand and anticipate their needs.
 Our research shows that 84% of businesses are investing in personalisation capabilities, responding to consumers who increasingly view personalised experiences as a basic expectation rather than a luxury.

-Customer Loyalty Trends That Will Define Success in 2025
+Which Customer Loyalty Trends Will Define Success in 2026?

-Here are the key areas businesses are investing in to secure customer loyalty in 2025.
+Here are the key areas businesses are investing in to secure customer loyalty in 2026 and beyond.

-Customer expectations of instant rewards have shaped loyalty programme trends.
-Modern technology has made us expect products to be easily accessible or delivered to our homes, and this mindset extends to rewards.
+Customers' expectations for instant rewards have shaped loyalty programme trends.
+Modern technology has conditioned us to expect easy access to products or home delivery, and this mindset also applies to rewards.

 Our research shows that 75% of businesses now prioritise real-time rewards and instant gratification in their investment strategies—a clear response to evolving customer expectations.